Deploying Go Projects with CelerBuild Pro Using the Gin Framework Example

 - Project name: "pro-celerbuild-example-go-prod"

-Enable deployment approval requirement
+- Enable deployment approval requirement

-Set Jerry as Project Master
+- Set Jerry as the Project Master

 Note: